 - Pick something with a simple weave or a pattern (nothing eye-catching)

-Tip: If possible, go for woollen blazers or overcoats instead of sweaters, as these provide better warmth, look neat, and can be easily removed without messing up your shirt or hair.
+Tip: If possible, go for woolen blazers or overcoats instead of sweaters, as these provide better warmth, look neat, and can be easily removed without messing up your shirt or hair.
 Just do up your hair and shirt if you have to remove your sweater at work as the static in wool can make your hair appear undone and your shirt creased.

 Smart, polished leather shoes for formal wear are a given.
-What you need to keep in mind, however, is that your shoes should have low heels and non-skid soles, so as to prevent any slippage and any possible muscoskeletal disorders.
+What you need to keep in mind, however, is that your shoes should have low heels and non-skid soles, so as to prevent any slippage and any possible musculoskeletal disorders.

 Your pairs of formal leather shoes and other semi-formal shoes for Saturdays must have features that make them resistant to sharp objects (especially for days of surgery).
 Look for either non-pliable leather (not too soft and flexible) or those with an inner canvas lining.

 - As for styles of shoes, pick formal, leather, laced shoes without any embellishments for work days